CompositionalIT/farmer/docs/content/tutorials/serverless-etl.md

 |> printfn "%A"
 ```

-> *Be sure to change the names of the Functions and SQL instances to be unique!*
->
 > You should **never commit secrets into source control**.
 Instead, set environment variables or command line parameters to your Farmer program to read in the password and pass it into the `execute` function.
-For CI/CD tools such as Octopus or Azure DevOps, you can set secrets within such tools which will appear as environment variables.
+For CI/CD tools such as Octopus or Azure DevOps, you can set secrets that appear as environment variables.